By using this site, you agree to the Privacy Policy and Terms of Use.

 Dry vs Wet Food

-Both dry kibble and wet food can form the basis of a healthy puppy diet, and many owners choose to feed a combination of both.
-Wet puppy food is often more palatable and provides additional hydration, whilst dry kibble is more convenient, better for dental health, and typically more economical.
-If you mix wet and dry food, be careful not to overfeed — calculate the combined calorie content.
+Both dry kibble and wet food can form the basis of a healthy puppy diet, and many owners choose to feed a combination of the two.
+Wet puppy food is often more tasty and provides extra hydration, while dry kibble is more convenient, better for dental health, and usually more economical.
+If you mix wet and dry food, be careful not to overfeed; calculate the combined calorie content.

 Grain-Free Considerations